 Each ship is different but they all have less than generous refund policies and payment requirements.
 If you are still unconvinced that cruise lines are difficult to work with, be sure to read the tiny wording on your contract.

-Let’s pretend I convinced you the cruise ship wedding package was a bad idea.
+Let’s pretend I’ve convinced you a cruise ship wedding package is a bad idea.

 And you made the momentous decision to hire me!
-Yahoo!
-I can’t wait to work with you and meet you!
+Yay!
+I can’t wait to work with you!

 Let me share a few things you could you do with $1,900 to make your St. Thomas wedding day spectacular.